ssm2017/lsl_remoteCam/README.md

 Several people located on a region can have their viewer's camera controlled by a "director".

 ## How to use ?
+Put the script in an object, put the "director" uuid in the description, wear the object (hud).

 The script is resetted when wearing so to reset it, unwear and wear again.

 ### Director side